 I can’t believe Bunbun has been back to school for almost a month already!
 When I wrote my last post, we were getting ready for the start of school and totally binging on our Netflix.
 Lately, we haven’t been watching as much as a family due to school days and of course, homework.
+Plus he’s actually been watching youtube videos and songs more and more recently so we might give a list of his favourite ones!
 However, my little guy has been using his alone time very wisely, with some fresh picks for the month of September.

 Puffin Rock: New to Netflix as of September 1st, Puffin Rock is perfect for my little preschooler.
 The series is set on an island, just off the coast of Ireland and follows a little puffin named, Oona and her curious brother, Baba.
 Oona and Baba explore the sea, sky land and underground creatures.
 I really love how the show embraces and teaches natural history along with incorporating preschool themes to my little guy.
 And now, we want a puffin…

 Dinotrux: Also fairly new to Netflix, Dinotrux is a little boys dream; each character is part dinosaur and part construction vehicle.
 The series is based on Chris Gall’s illustrated children’s book series in a prehistoric world populated by Dinotrux and Reptools.
 Ty is a Tyrannosaurus Trux, and Revvit, a Reptool, must team up with other inhabitants of the world to defend their community and their work from an evil Tyrannosaurus Trux, named D-Structs.
 The show does not seem to offer much in education, but the messages are positive, they talk about being a good friend and to never judge something or someone by how they look.
 It definitely keeps my little guy entertained during my meetings and is action packed to keep him engaged, but I wish it had a little more educational value.